How can I relieve constipation quickly?

 To avoid unwanted side effects, like gassiness and bloating, it's important to gradually increase fibre intake if you're starting from a low-fibre diet.

-Take Fibre Supplements
+Using Fibre Supplements for Constipation

 Laxatives that form bulk are called bulk-forming laxatives.
 To make stools easier to pass, bulk-forming laxatives draw water into the stool.
 Even though these medications are generally safe, their effects can take 12 hours to several days to kick in.
 Gas and bloating are possible side effects of fibre supplements.